 Report cards are issued to the students every nine weeks.
+It is the students' and parents' responsibility to see that the report is reviewed and the counselor or teacher is contacted if questions or concerns arise.
 The fourth and final grade card for the year is mailed home.

-Homework Policy
+Homework